ttraverdy/Leviator-Project/README.md

 ## Credits and similar projects

-Many thanks to Professor Takayuki Hoshi from the University of Tokyo (PixieDust project) and to Mr. Asier Marzo from the Bristol University (BigLev/TinyLev and LeviPath projects)
+Many thanks to Professor Takayuki Hoshi from the University of Tokyo [(Pixie Dust Technologies)](http://pixiedusttech.com/) and to Mr. Asier Marzo from the Bristol University[(BigLev/TinyLev and Acoustic Tractor Beam projects)](http://www.instructables.com/member/Asier%20Marzo/)